Project-Dishcover/Dishcover-Mobile/README.md

 Mobile Development Dishcover

-This repository contains a Mobile Aplication Dishcover using Kotlin and Compose
+This repository contains a Mobile Aplication Dishcover using Kotlin and Compose with using Design Pattern MVVM

 Feature:
 completed
 - register